defoebrand/HTML-CSS-Capstone-Project/README.md

 ## 📝 License

-This project is licensed by Microverse and The Odin Project
+This project is licensed by Microverse and Notion.so
 =======